안녕하세요~! 토미입니다!

 It could be her short temper or inconsiderate behavior, and also it could be her poor grades.
 So, what sentence A implies will be something like this.

 제 동생은 얼굴은 예뻐요…근데 공부도 못하고, 성격도 안 좋아요.
-(As for my sister, she has a pretty face, but she always gets bad grades and even has a short temper.)
+“My sister has a pretty face, but she always gets bad grades and even has a short temper.”

-Based on these examples, you can clearly see 은/는 can be used for contrast.
+Based on these examples, you can see 은/는 can be used for contrast.
 OK?

 은/는 and 이/가 in Compound Sentences

-Regarding the different usage of 은/는 and 이/가, there is another important grammar rule to remember.
+Regarding the different usage of 은/는 and 이/가, there is another essential grammar rule to remember.

 That is when you use them in compound sentences.